xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ### XIP numbers

-When referring to an XIP by number, it should be written in the hyphenated form `XIP-X` where `X` is the XIP's assigned number.
+When referring to an XIP by number, it should be written in the hyphenated form `XIP-N` where `N` is the XIP's assigned number.

 ### RFC 2119